Trump tweets U.S. ‘locked and loaded’ as North Korea readies missiles

 “When you get close to the point of a fight, the one who is stronger and wiser should be the first to step back from the brink,” Lavrov said Friday.

-Trump has steadily escalated his warnings to North Korea, suggesting that his original threat to unleash “fire and fury” did not go far enough.
-But his bluster stands in stark contrast to an ongoing back channel for negotiations between the United States and North Korea, which came to light Friday.
+Trump’s bluster, however, stands in stark contrast to an ongoing back channel for negotiations between the United States and North Korea, which came to light Friday.
 It had been known the two sides had discussions to secure the June release of an American university student.
 But it wasn’t known until now that the contacts have continued, or that they have broached matters other than U.S. detainees.

 People familiar with the contacts say the interactions have done nothing thus far to quell tensions over North Korea’s nuclear weapons and missile advances, which are now fueling fears of military confrontation.
 But they say the behind-the-scenes discussions could still be a foundation for more serious negotiation.

 Despite tensions and talk of war, life on the streets of the North Korean capital remains calm.
 There are no air raid drills or cars in camouflage netting as was the case during previous crises.
-At a park in central Pyongyang on Friday evening, young people practiced volleyball and grandparents and parents watched children on climbing frames and swings.

 North Koreans have lived for decades with the state media message that war is imminent, the U.S. is to blame and their country is ready to defend itself.
 State-run media ensure that the population gets the North Korean side of the story, but don’t convey any sense of international concern about the situation.